Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 ## Pushing to Github!

+Congratulations🎉, you completed your first app for this level!

-Per level there are three apps, push all apps to Github when you are done.
-Always make sure to make multiple commits!
+Per level there are three apps, once your done with an app push it to **it's own** Github repository.
+When you do all the levels you'll end up 21 repositories with 21 apps!

+Positive
-See this [link](https://medium.com/code-yoga/how-to-link-android-studio-with-github-312037a13b99) on how to use git with Android Studio
+: See this [link](https://medium.com/code-yoga/how-to-link-android-studio-with-github-312037a13b99) on how to use git with Android Studio